Resip10/job-seeker/README.md

 1. **Sign Up** - Create a new account with your email
 2. **Complete Your Profile** - Add personal information, experience, education, and skills
 3. **Upload Your Resume** - Store different versions of your resume
+4. **Try AI Job Analysis** - Paste a job description to get AI-powered insights and recommendations
-4. **Add Job Applications** - Start tracking your job applications
+5. **Add Job Applications** - Start tracking your job applications with insights from AI analysis
-5. **Monitor Progress** - Use the dashboard to track your application status and profile completion
+6. **Monitor Progress** - Use the dashboard to track your application status and profile completion

 ## 🤝 Contributing